-Relative to the size of its wealth, the U.S. spends a disproportionate amount on health care
+Relative to the size of its economy, the U.S. spends a much greater amount on health care

-As would be expected, wealthy countries like the U.S., tend to spend more per person on health care and related expenses than lower income countries.
-However, even as a high income country, the U.S. spends more per person on health than comparable countries.
-Health spending per person in the U.S. was $10,348 in 2016 – 31% higher than Switzerland, the next highest per capita spender.
+Wealthy countries, including the U.S., tend to spend more per person on health care and related expenses than lower-income countries.
+However, even as a high-income country, the U.S. spends more per person on health than comparable countries.
+Health spending per person in the U.S. was $10,966 in 2019, which was 42% higher than Switzerland, the country with the next highest per capita health spending.

-Because health spending is closely associated with a country’s wealth, the remaining charts compare the U.S. to similar OECD countries – those that have above median national incomes (as measured by GDP) and also have above median income per person.
-The average amount spent on health per person in comparable countries ($4,908) is just over half that of the U.S. ($10,348).
+Comparing health spending in the U.S. to other countries is complicated, as each country has unique political, economic, and social attributes that contribute to its spending.
+Because health spending is closely associated with a country’s wealth, the remaining charts compare the U.S. to similar OECD countries – those with above median national incomes and above median income per person (as measured by GDP and median GDP per capita).
+The average amount spent on health per person in comparable countries ($5,697) is roughly half that of the U.S. ($10,966).

 Since 1980, the gap has widened between U.S. health spending and that of other countries

-Over the past four decades, the difference between health spending as a share of the economy in the U.S. and comparable OECD countries has widened.
-In 1970 the U.S. spent about 6% of its GDP on health, similar to spending by several comparable countries (the average of comparably wealthy countries was 5% of GDP in 1970).
+Over the past five decades, the difference between health spending as a share of the economy in the U.S. and comparable OECD countries has widened.
+In 1970, the U.S. spent about 6% of its GDP on health, similar to spending by several comparable countries (the average of comparably wealthy countries was 5% of GDP in 1970).
 The U.S. was relatively on pace with other countries until the 1980s, when its health spending grew at a significantly faster rate relative to its GDP.
-In 2016, the U.S. spent nearly 18% of its GDP on health, whereas the next highest comparable country (Switzerland) devoted less than 13% of its GDP to health.
+In 2019, the U.S. spent 17% of its GDP on health consumption, whereas the next highest comparable country (Switzerland) devoted 12% of its GDP to health spending.

 U.S. health spending growth was higher during the 1980s, but has been similar since

-In recent years, health spending growth has slowed in the U.S. and in comparable countries
+In recent years, health spending growth has increased slightly in the U.S. and in comparable countries

-Health spending growth in both the U.S and comparable countries has slowed in recent years.
-In the 2005-2010 period, the U.S. saw a 4.2% average annual growth rate compared to 7.2% the previous five year period.
-Comparable countries also saw a drop to a 4.2% average annual growth rate during the 2010-2016 period, down from 5.2% on average in the 2005-2010 period.
+Health spending growth in both the U.S and comparable countries has increased slightly in recent years, following slowed growth earlier on.
+During the period from 2005-2010, the U.S. saw an average annual growth rate in health spending of 4.1%, compared to 7.3% during the previous five-year period.
+Comparable countries also saw health spending growth slow down on average, from 4.6% average annual growth during the 2005-2010 period to 3.9% during the 2010-2015 period.